-Section 4(f) further requires consultation with the Department of Interior and, as appropriate, the involved offices of the Department of Agriculture and the Department of Housing and Urban Development, and relevant state and local officials, in developing transportation projects and programs that use lands protected by Section 4(f).
+Section 4(f) further requires consultation with the Department of Interior and, as appropriate, the involved offices of the Department of Agriculture (USDA) and the Department of Housing and Urban Development (HUD), and relevant state and local officials, in developing transportation projects and programs that use lands protected by Section 4(f).
 If historic sites are involved, then coordination with the State Historic Preservation Officer (SHPO) is also needed.

-Consultation with the Department of Agriculture (USDA) would occur whenever a project uses Section 4(f) land from the National Forest System.
-Consultation with the Department of Housing and Urban Development (HUD) would occur whenever a project uses Section 4(f) land for / on which certain HUD funding had been utilized.
+Consultation with USDA would occur whenever a project uses Section 4(f) land from the National Forest System.
+Consultation with HUD would occur whenever a project uses Section 4(f) land for / on which certain HUD funding had been utilized.
 Since neither of these conditions applies to the proposed project, consultation with USDA and HUD is not required.